tq-systems/ci-meta-tqmx86/README.md

 ### Reproducible build environment

-Development and automated builds are supported by the scripts under CI and configuration under ./sources/templates, notably
+Development and automated builds are supported by the scripts under CI and configuration under ./sources/templates, notably sample local.conf, auto.conf and bblayers.conf files (see the Yocto Project doc for details).

-- sample bblayer.conf files
-- sample auto.conf files and inclusion fragments (see Yocto Project doc for local.conf and auto.conf

 ### Build all supported machines